2003 Challenge Bell

-The 2003 Challenge Bell was a tennis tournament played on indoor carpet courts at the Club Avantage Multi-Sports in Quebec City in Canada that was part of Tier III of the 2003 WTA Tour.
+The 2003 Challenge Bell was a women's tennis tournament played on indoor carpet courts at the Club Avantage Multi-Sports in Quebec City in Canada that was part of Tier III of the 2003 WTA Tour.
 It was the 11th edition of the Challenge Bell, and was held from October 27 through November 2, 2003.
-Maria Sharapova won the singles title.
+Second-seeded Maria Sharapova won the singles title.